PrashantMangukiya/SwiftMKMapViewDemo/README.md

-# SwiftMKMapViewDemo
+# MKMapView Demo In Swift
-MKMapView based demo application build using Swift 2, Xcode 7, and iOS 9
+MKMapView based demo application build using Swift 2, Xcode 7, and iOS 9.

 ## Overview
 Swift based demo that shows map functionality within iOS application.
 It uses ``MKMapView`` component to display map and ``MapKit`` for various map functionality.
 You can use this application as a base for any ``Map Based`` iOS project and expand it.
 It's free for personal or commercial use.